 - Whisk together the sugar, oil and vanilla extract for a minute, either in the bowl of a stand mixer or with a hand mixer.
 If you don't have either, use a whisk but make sure you beat well for about 2 minutes.

-- Add the nondairy milk, mashed bananas and applesauce and beat for another minute until everything is well incorporated.
+- Add the nondairy milk, vinegar, mashed bananas and applesauce and beat for another minute until everything is well incorporated.